HOW BELIEFS FORM – PART 2

 Vindicating Spinoza

-Again, this theory of belief formation was first presented by the prominent 17th-century philosopher Baruch Spinoza, in his posthumous 1677 book Ethics.
+Again, this theory of belief formation was first proposed by the prominent 17th-century philosopher Baruch Spinoza, in his posthumous 1677 book Ethics.

 However, the argument for credulism that I've presented in this article isn’t actually Spinoza’s, but was developed by me.
 Spinoza, whose writings aren't known for being a model of clarity, used an obscure philosophical argument.
 It at one point refers to the geometry of a triangle, and at another point refers to an imaginary winged horse.
 I'm not a philosopher and am unable to follow it.
 But even a philosopher I contacted who's an expert on Spinoza's philosophy admitted that they didn't understand the argument, and also weren't aware of any sources which presented an explanation of it.

-The obscurity of Spinoza’s argument, and the counterintuitive nature of its conclusion, together explain why support for his theory has been very low since it was published.
+The obscurity of Spinoza’s argument, and its highly counterintuitive conclusion, together explain why support for his theory has been very low since it was published.

 The most prominent modern writing on the theory is a 1991 paper called ‘How Mental Systems Believe’, by Harvard psychology professor Daniel Gilbert, one of the relatively few academics who support the theory.
 It catalogues apparent supporting observational and experimental evidence, which I’ll review in an upcoming article in this series along with more recent apparent supporting evidence.
 An example of the latter, which I mentioned earlier, is a 2022 paper by neuroscientists at Harvard, Princeton and Dartmouth universities that presents brain scan evidence which seems to support the theory.